day8/lein-git-inject/README.md

 ```sh
 v1.0.4-14-g975b-dirty
 ```

-That string encodes four (hyphen separated) pieces of information:
+and this string encodes four (hyphen separated) pieces of information which we'll refer to as "the git context":
   - the latest tag: "v1.0.4"
-  - the number of commits you are "ahead" of the tag: "14"
+  - the number of commits you are "ahead" of that latest tag: "14"
-  - the SHA for the commit referenced by the latest tag: "g975b"
+  - the SHA for the commit referenced by that latest tag: "g975b"
-  - an indication that there are uncommitted changes: "dirty"
+  - an indication that there are uncommitted changes: "dirty"  (or blank)

-It is from these four values that this utility will build a `version` for your application or libary.
+This utility will derive a `version` from these four values (at build time) - the

-The most important of these four values is the latest tag.

-XXX more here
+version will be based off git tagging.

+Often the situation is very simple, and the tag itself is the version - end of story.
+But, if the developer has a git context in which they are "ahead" of the tag (they have commits after the tag was done), then the version should have `-SNAPSHOT` added.
+And, sometimes, in certain continuous delivery environments, it is okay for the dirty flag to be true, providing the "ahead" count is zero.
+Etc.  There are a couple of rules to drive this.

 ## How It works